 A: Allowances are an estimated cost for any given item in a remodel.
 For example, you are told by another contractor you have an allowance of $3 per square foot for floor tile.
 When it comes time to pick a floor tile, your tile options are limited to those that cost $3 per square foot (or less).
 At this point, you either settle for something you aren’t happy with or pick something more expensive increasing the overall cost of your project.
 Some competitive bid contractor use allowances to their advantage to make their final contract appear low.
 In reality, you will end up disappointed when those numbers don’t include the materials you have in mind.

 A: We have no problem with allowances.
 In fact, in certain cases, allowances can be beneficial for arriving at a final contract in a timely

-get their competitive bid signed and deposit paid by the client.
+manner.
+However, allowances are usually only necessary for very large projects such as new construction, whole home remodels, or additions.
+Our issue lies with how some contractors use low allowances to get their bid signed and deposit paid by the client.
 Once they have your initial commitment, they know that money will be made up on the numerous upgrades and changes orders to come.

 A: A subcontractor is a skilled professional who specializes in his or her field.
 While Buck the Builder will build your cabinets and perform the demo & carpentry on our jobs, we hire highly experienced subcontractors to perform the parts of your remodel we are not experts in.
 From drywall and paint to plumbing and electrical, your home will be in highly experienced hands from start to finish.
 We have a small pool of subcontractors that we use, and have years of business rapport with them, which help your project run smoothly.